50 Fabulous Marijuana Facts You Had No Idea About

 Despite the legalization, the marijuana black market in Colorado is very much active.
 One of the reasons is that not everybody wishes to be seen paying a visit to a dispensary.
 Moreover, Colorado is supplying weed to the rest of the country where marijuana is still illegal.

-Obviously, if you don’t know where to invest your money and you wish to enter the marijuana industry, starting your business in Colorado would be the right move.
-There are about 500 dispensaries in total.
+Obviously, if you don’t know where to invest your money and you wish to enter the marijuana industry, starting your business in Oregon would be the right move.
+There are about 660 dispensaries throughout Oregon, compared to 152 McDonald’s restaurants.
+That’s 16.5 dispensaries per 100,000 residents.

 There are plenty more fascinating marijuana facts out there, but we tried to pick out those that are absolutely astounding.
 To sum things up, marijuana is a fantastic plant species.
-It has been with us for centuries, though we are still learning how to make the most of it.
+It has been with us for centuries, but new discoveries are made each year.
+Hopefully, marijuana will soon get the recognition it truly deserves!
+One of the ways to help the cause is definitely to spread some awareness about it, like we’ve just done.